dotnet/dotnet-docker/eng/readme-templates/Support.md

     _ ARGS:
       top-header: The string to use as the top-level header. ^

+    set isRuntimeDeps to match(SHORT_REPO, "runtime-deps") ^
-    set isSample to match(SHORT_REPO, "samples") ^
+    set isSamples to match(SHORT_REPO, "samples") ^
-    set isMonitor to match(SHORT_REPO, "monitor") ^
+    set isMonitor to match(SHORT_REPO, "monitor") || match(SHORT_REPO, "base") ^
     set isAspireDashboard to match(SHORT_REPO, "aspire-dashboard")

 }}{{ARGS["top-header"]}} Support

-{{if match(SHORT_REPO, "samples"):These sample images are not intended for production use and may be subject to breaking changes or removal at any time.
+{{if isSamples:These sample images are not intended for production use and may be subject to breaking changes or removal at any time.
 They are provided as a starting point for developers to experiment with and learn about .NET in a containerized environment.

 }}{{ARGS["top-header"]}}# Lifecycle